Hitler was right: 2010s

 On June 29, 2011, a user posted on 4chan Hitler Did Nothing Wrong and the phrase has continued to be used since January 30, 2012.
-After the statement went viral, the site was pulled and accompanied with an apology, but the site quickly went back for a while.
-The meme was originally on Mountain Dew's 2012 campaign, where in August 2012, 4chan users attacked a third-party sponsored Mountain Dew campaign called "Dub the Dew" on the contest with the name Hitler Did Nothing Wrong, which was a failure.
-The write-in contained Nazism, the statement as well as the Holocaust joke to climb to the top of the list, and the company shut down the contest.
+On August 2012, 4chan users attacked a third-party sponsored Mountain Dew campaign called "Dub the Dew", where internet users were asked to submit names for a new drink.
+The 4chan users have submitted several offensive names to make them appear at the top of the poll rankings, with the phrase Hitler Did Nothing Wrong being on the first place.
+As a result, the contest was shut down, with the company apologizing for the incident.
 Adweek compared the incident to another recent campaign hijacked under similar circumstances, where musician Pitbull was sent to perform in Kodiak, Alaska, in a Walmart promotion.
 An analysis by USA Today found that Teespring was selling T-shirts reading "Hitler Did Nothing Wrong" and one with an image of Bill Cosby paired with the slogan "drinks on me ladies".
-After the huge controversy, an American Clothing website still continues to sell T-shirts with Nazi Slogans.

 A bullfighting stadium in Pinto, Madrid was vandalized by neo-Nazis in 2013 with the phrase (ADOLF HITLER TENÍA RAZÓN) accompanied with a swastika, prompting a condemnation from the town's mayor, a People's Party member.
 The incident was noted by both a Pew Research Center report and the Bureau of Democracy, Human Rights, and Labor's chapter on Spain.

-The concept of "Hitler as a Hero" was listed by the Simon Wiesenthal Center as the top sixth most anti-Semitic slur in 2013, with the subject's entry stating that "‘Hitler was right’ has emerged as a rallying cry not only for neo-Nazis but increasingly among some Arabs and Muslims."
+The concept of "Hitler as a Hero" was listed by the Simon Wiesenthal Center as the top sixth most anti-Semitic slur in 2013, with the subject's entry stating that "'Hitler was right' has emerged as a rallying cry not only for neo-Nazis but increasingly among some Arabs and Muslims."

 The Microsoft chatbot Tay was trained in 2016 by internet users to use phrases such as "Hitler did nothing wrong" and "Hitler was right I hate the Jews".
 It was taken offline because of these statements.

 People tweeting "Hitler was right" has been cited as an example of fascism on social media.
 A 2017 ProPublica investigation revealed that Facebook allowed advertisers to target users using antisemitic ad categories including "Hitler did nothing wrong".

-In 2018, conspiracy theorist Steve West won the Republican primary for a district in the Missouri State House after stating "Hitler was right".
+In 2018, Steve West, known for his antisemitic, Islamophobic and homophobic statements, won the Republican primary for a district in the Missouri State House after stating "Hitler was right".
 The Missouri Republican Party did not endorse West.
-United States Rep. Mary Miller was criticized for stating at the 2021 United States Capitol attack that "Hitler was right on one thing.
-He said, 'Whoever has the youth has the future.'”
+United States Rep. Mary Miller was criticized for stating the day before the 2021 United States Capitol attack that "Hitler was right on one thing.
+He said, 'Whoever has the youth has the future.'"

 Welsh criminal Austin Ross went on a campaign of vandalistic acts and hate crimes from 2012 to 2018 which involved the defacement of locations across Newport, Wales.
 Ross carried out at least two arson attacks and regularly covered buildings with posters saying that "Hitler did nothing wrong."